 Maple

-Maple is a hardwood with a fairly straight fine grain, this means you can get a good finish easily.
+Maple is a diffuse porous hardwood with a fairly straight fine grain, this means you can get a good finish easily.
 If you experience any tear-out where the finish is looking rough then you need to sharpen your tools.

 There are several types of maple including curl, birds-eye, tiger and spalted maple.
 This range delivers a beautiful range of grain patterns.